lxriscute0501/SUSTech-Notes-of-CS/CS203 Data Structure and Algorithm Analysis /Lab practice/bonus lab /README.md

 ### Description

 Alice has a bundle of sticks.
-She wants to select some sticks and split them into `k` rows.
+She wants to select some sticks and split them into $k$ rows.

-For beauty, the difference between the lengths of all sticks in the same row shall not exceed `1` and each row has the same number of sticks.
-The length of each stick is a positive integer from `1` to `n`.
+For beauty, the difference between the lengths of all sticks in the same row shall not exceed $1$ and each row has the same number of sticks.
+The length of each stick is a positive integer from $1$ to $n$.

 For every possible length, you know the amount of stick with that length.